UK / IE corridor into the US

 • Case studies written in British format (context, approach, modest result) miss the quantified headline the US buyer skims for.

-• Pricing presented as ranges or "from" figures reads as negotiable and low-anchor.
+• Pricing presented as ranges or "from" figures lands as negotiable and low-anchor.
 American buyers expect firm, confident pricing that signals the work is serious.

 • Commercial follow-up cadence is slower than US expectation.
-Two-week gaps are read as lost interest, not professional restraint.
+Two-week gaps land as lost interest, not professional restraint.

-• Founder and leadership bios built on understated credentials read as junior against US peer comparison.
+• Founder and leadership bios built on understated credentials land as junior against US peer comparison.

 The product is fine.
 The frame around it is not.
 The fix is architectural, not cosmetic.